Cross-validation Approaches for Multi-study Predictions: Introduction

-Specialist predictions are directed to predict future outcomes $Y$ based on predictors $X$ in the context of a specific study $k \in \{ 1, \ldots K \}$---for example a geographic area---represented by one of the $K$ datasets.
-Bayesian models can be used to borrow information and leverage the other $(K-1)$ datasets in addition to the $k$-th dataset.
-Typically the degree of homogeneity of the distributions $(P_1, \ldots , P_K)$ correlates with the accuracy improvements that one achieves with multi-study models compared to models developed using only data from a single study~$k$.
+The goal of generalist prediction is akin to that of domain generalization (DG) \citep{wang2021generalizing} in machine learning, if each study can be thought of as a domain, that is, a factor known to substantially affect the data generating distribution $P_k$.
+One of the goals of DG is to leverage the information of all $K$ observed domains to construct a PF that can generalize to an unseen target domain.
+Some algorithms in DG use representation learning to identify transformations of $X$ to serve as the predicting features for better generalizability.
+One strategy, domain invariant representation learning, finds such transformations of $X$ whose distributions are invariant across domains \citep{shao2019multi,deng2020representation}.
+Another, feature disentanglement, relaxes the assumption that invariant representations exist and instead learns transformations of $X$ that later are identified as domain-shared and domain-specific features.
+This strategy uses only the domain-shared features for predictions while minimizing the information loss of ignoring the domain-specific features \citep{ilse2020diva,wang2021variational}.

-Recently, the use of ensemble methods has been proposed to develop generalist PFs based on multi-study data collections \citep{patil2018training,zhang2019robustifying,loewinger2019covariate}.
-In particular stacking \citep{wolpert1992stacked,breiman1996stacked} has been used to combine PFs $\{\hat Y_k(\cdot),\; k = 1,\ldots , K\}$, each trained on a single study $k$, into a single generalist PF, $\hat Y(\cdot) = \sum_{k=1}^K w_k \times \hat Y_k(\cdot)$.
-The weights $w$ assigned to each model $\hat Y_k$ in stacking are often selected by maximizing a utility function representative of the accuracy of the resulting PF.
-In this manuscript our focus will be on collections of exchangeable studies.
-Nonetheless, the application of stacking does not require exchangeability, and the optimization of the ensemble weights can be tailored to settings where exchangeabilty is implausible.
+Recently, ensemble methods have been proposed for DG \citep{nozza2016deep,ding2017deep,zhou2020domain}, as well as multi-study learning \citep{patil2018training,Ramchandran:2019ga}.
+An important building block for these methods is stacking \citep{wolpert1992stacked,breiman1996stacked}.
+In a single study setting, stacking combines an ensemble of PFs, each trained in a subset of the available data, into a single PF.
+The weights assigned to each model are often selected by maximizing a utility function representative of the accuracy of the combined PF.
+Stacking is computationally efficient and finds the optimal PF within the convex hull of the ensemble \citep{juditsky2008learning,yao2018using}.
+When PFs are derived from flexible machine learning algorithms, their convex hull contains a large class of models, and hence stacking is more likely to recover the true data generating mechanism \citep{yao2018using}.

-Stacking allows investigators to capitalize on multiple machine learning algorithms, such as random forest or neural networks, to train the study-specific functions $\hat Y_k$.
-We investigate the optimization of the ensemble weights assigned to a collection of single-set prediction functions (SPFs) generated with arbitrary machine learning methods.
-Each SPF is trained by a single study $k$ or combining a subset of studies into a single data matrix.
-These SPFs can be trained using different algorithms and models.
-The ensemble weights approximately maximize a utility function $U$, which we estimate using the entire collection of $K$ studies.